texttheater/bach/README.md

 bach
 ====

-This repository contains a work-in-progress prototype interpreter for an experimental programming language, Bach.
+This repository contains a prototype interpreter for an experimental programming language, Bach.

-It is being documented here: https://bachlang.texttheater.net/
+It is documented here: https://bachlang.texttheater.net/